Definitions; Prohibitions; Advertising

 Q. An institution shall notify council staff of the following occurrences no later than 30 days following said occurrence:

 1. Addition of new programs or modifications to existing program.
 Program names must adhere to the CIP taxonomy maintained by the National Center for Education Statistics.

 2. Addition [ of ] a new branch location or instructional site.

 3. Address change of a branch or instructional site in Virginia.

-above-referenced occurrences in this subsection shall be submitted in writing on forms provided by and in a manner prescribed by the council.
+Notification of the above-referenced occurrences shall be submitted in writing on forms provided by and in a manner prescribed by the council.